cirosantilli/feathers-realworld-example-app/readme.md

 - `src/models/` - Schema definitions for our Mongoose models(Easily changed to use other databases).
 - `src/hooks/` - Hooks for running code before and after services.
 Used for formatting requests and responses correctly.
 - `src/common/` - Common helper functions.

+# Getting started

+To get the Feathers server running locally:

+- Clone this repo
+- `npm install` to install all required dependencies
+- Set environment variable MONGODB_FEATHERS_REALWORLD to the connection string for your mongodb instance (You can install a community edition [instructions](https://docs.mongodb.com/manual/installation/#tutorials) or create an instance on mLab: [instructions](https://docs.mlab.com/)).
+- `npm start` to start the local server.